Anthrino/Unity/README.md

 Game/Movie/Software DVD data displayed is drawn from a database on Microsoft SQL Server and also from IMDB( movie data ).

+// WebContent folder contains all the associated JSP files that forms the front end user interface.

+// src contains all the java files for the server, including Data Access and Transfer objects [DAOs & DTOs] and the Servlet Controller files in the /server folder.